 The Paleo diet

 The Paleo diet is characterized by eating predominantly whole foods that were available to humans in the Paleolithic era that support digestive health, eliminating grains, legumes, and anything processed.
 For the most part, dairy products are excluded from the diet because the lactose found in dairy is hard for most people to digest.
 Although some people do allow purified ghee or grass-fed butter in their diet.
 By eliminating foods that may be hard to digest, the Paleo diet promotes better gut health, weight loss, effectively manages autoimmune conditions and regulates blood sugar balance.
+(Also read: What is a Paleo Diet)

 The Keto diet